StephaneWamba/finlens/docs/examples.md

 - Documents queued in Redis
 - Parallel GPU processing (2 workers)
-- Total processing time: ~25 minutes for 10 documents
-- All documents indexed and ready for queries
+- All documents indexed and ready for accurate queries

 ## API Usage Examples